clintstevenson/halloween/README.md

 The simpliest way to execute the program is to go into the `halloween` directory and execute the following command: `python3.7 main.py`

 If you are happy with the code you can run the program as a background process.
-Doing this will allow you to log out of the RPi.
+Doing this will allow you to SSH into the RPi, start the program, then log out.
+The program will continue to run.

 `nohup python3.7 main.py &`